 Exactly What Is 5G?

 5G is the next generation of mobile broadband.
-It is expected to be significantly faster and more reliable than current 4G LTE networks, which are already available in most areas of the world.
+Cell Phone Deal can offer you much more information on this if you’re unsure as to what it is, but it’s a network expected to be significantly faster and more reliable than current 4G LTE networks, which are already available in most areas of the world.

 5G networks will also help with the demands on video content, which requires a large amount of bandwidth to stream quickly and reliably.